Agentic Much? Adoption of Coding Agents on GitHub: RQ4: evolution of adoption over time, and tool-specific adoption

-In terms of trends, we clearly see all the inflection points on the \claude trendline.
-On the other hand, the trendlines of \copilot and \cursor and more regular.
+In terms of trends, we clearly see all the inflection points on the \claude trendline with a sharper inflection upwards at the end.
+On the other hand, the trendlines of \copilot and \cursor and more regular{, although \cursor picks up at the last inflection point}.
 The trend for \codex, if we also account for the ``Generic'' trend, shows an interesting behaviour, since it rises more starting in August/September, unlike the remainder of the coding agents, and the overall trend.
-If this continues, it is possible that the slowdown we see in the general trendline does not materialize.
+If this continues, it is possible that the slowdown we see in the general trendline does not materialize{also shows a significant increase starting in the second half of 2025, with a sharper turn upwards in 2026}.

 In the remainder of projects, we see different trends: some projects such as Aider, Devin, or Coderabbit have been available for longer (starting in 2024), and seem to rise steadily over time.
-Others (such as Kiro or Serena) are more recent agents, who may increase in popularity in the future.
+Others (such as {Amp, OpenCode, }Kiro or Serena) are more recent agents, who may increase in popularity in the future.